wmathurin/SimpleApollo/OVERVIEW.md

 This application allows us to exercise the following GraphQL features:
 - queries (including refetch),
-- mutations that modify record in place (the status change),
+- mutations that modify a record in place (the status change),
 - mutations that create or delete records (and the cache beyond the record).

 This application does NOT exercise the following GraphQL features: